-splatters of Yellow to surprise the owlience with bright colors.
+Splatters of Yellow to surprise the and:ence with bright colors.

-Myown artistic Style compares to Matisse's with my use of color.
-I want my audience to feel a Strong emotion, so I used either extremely bright or extremely dark colors, when I wanted the audience to feel surprise, I used bright colors all over the canvas with no I used bright colors all over the canvas with no transition.
-We both use colors and Shades to create a specific reaction for the audience.
-Our styles vary with what we want them to feel, but our intentions are the Same.
+Myour artistic style compares to matisse's with my use of color.
+I want my audience to feel a strong emotion, so I used either extremely bright or extremely dark colors, when I wanted the audience to feel surprise, I used bright colors all over the canvas with no transition. we both use colors and shades to create a specific reaction for the audience. our styles vary with what we want them to feel, but our intentions

 My own use of emotion varies as much as Matisse.
-We use different colors and shades to force our audience to feel something specific, such as calm on surprise.
+We use different colors and shades to force our audience to feel samething specific, such as calm or surprise.
 However, I have a Specific audience.
-I want to speak to those who relate to the experience expressed in the piece.
-I want any audience to feel a strong emotion through the strong colors used in my peces.
+I want to Speak to those who relate to the experience expressed in the piece.
+I want any audience to feel a strong emotion through the strong colors used in my P. eces.